khaosdoctor/dynamic-keyboard-poc/README.md

 > How the hell does this work?

+*There's no code in here, jump to one of the branches to see how it works*

 ## What is this?

 Usually, especially in banks, you have to type a pin in a type of keyboard that looks like this: